podgorskiy/DeepLearningServerSetup/README.md

 [Intructions for IPMI tool and fan control](./IPMI_fan_control.md)

 ## Installing openssh-server
-It is already installed for Server instalation, but might be needed for Desktop installation.
+Needed for remote ssh access.
+During Server installation, it will ask, if openssh-server should be installed.
+If it was not installed, or for the Desktop installation, run:

     sudo apt-get install openssh-server
     sudo service ssh start

-## Enable universe or multiverse repositories
-This should be enabled by default, unless it was disabeled during installation:

-    sudo add-apt-repository universe
-    sudo add-apt-repository multiverse
-    sudo apt update

 ## Build essentials
 Whether you need to build some native code or not, this might be helpfull to build python packages (e.g. dlib)

     sudo apt install build-essential
     sudo apt install cmake

-## Installing python
+## Python
-If Server installation is used, then you will need to install python:

-    sudo apt install python3
+Ubuntu 18.04 does not include /usr/bin/python (Python 2) by default, but it does include /usr/bin/python3 (Python 3).
+Because of that, running command `python` will result into error `Command 'python' not found`.
+To address that, since python2 is obsolete, I preffer to make a symlink using `update-alternatives`.

-Then, to make command `python` reffer to python3:
+Then, to make command `python` refer to python3:

     sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10

+This will essentially make a symlink /usr/bin/python3 to /usr/bin/python. later on, you can change that with `sudo update-alternatives --config python`

+To install pip:

+    sudo install python3-pip

+Similarly, make a symlink pip

+    sudo update-alternatives --install /usr/bin/pip pip /usr/bin/pip3 10

-If you have installed both python2 and python3, then you might need to do:
+If you have installed both python2 along with python3, then you might need to do (on older distributives, prior 18.x, it may break things):

     sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 1
     sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10